Progetto-ItaCa/pssl111/src/index.typ

 #show highlight: it => html.elem("mark", it)

-The 111th Peripatetic Seminar on Sheaves and Logic (PSSL 111) will take place on #highlight[Sep 4th and Sep 5th 2025] in Bologna, Italy.
+The 111th Peripatetic Seminar on Sheaves and Logic (PSSL 111) took place on #highlight[Sep 4th and Sep 5th 2025] in Bologna, Italy.

 #html.elem("div", attrs: (class: "banner"))[
   #html.elem("figure")[